 What about formal night?

 I’m planning to write several posts on dressing for formal night.
-For now, here’s how I mix and match clothes to create a formal night outfit.
+For now, here’s how I mixed and matched clothes to create a formal night outfit on a Crystal holiday cruise.

 More cruise fashion for boomer women